cyrozap/jmb58x-re/doc/Notes.md

 ## The Configuration Sequence

-The "configuration sequence" is a sequence of pairs of 32-bit little-endian words.
-The first word in each pair is the "instruction" word, while the second is a "data" word.
-The highest four bits of the instruction word (bits 31-28) contain a "sequence number", which starts at 1, increments by one for each instruction word, and simply wraps around to zero after sequence number 15 (0xf).
-The other bits I'm not so sure of--I think the low 16 bits of the instruction word are sometimes an address and sometimes data, depending on the instruction, but I don't yet know for certain.
-Also, I'm not sure the instruction word is an "instruction" so much as it is just muxing between some internal data/configuration ports.
+- The "configuration sequence" is a sequence of pairs of 32-bit little-endian words.
+- The first word in each pair is the "instruction" word, while the second is a "data" word.
+- The highest four bits of the instruction word (bits 31-28) contain a "sequence number", which starts at 1, increments by one for each instruction word, and simply wraps around to zero after sequence number 15 (0xf).
+- The next highest four bits of the instruction word (bits 27-24) indicate the memory space to write the data word to.
+  - 1: PCI BAR5 MMIO
+  - 2: PCI configuration space
+  - 4: Internal registers
+  - 8: Option ROM flash address register (appears to only access this one register)
+- The next highest four bits of the instruction word (bits 23-20) are the byte enable bits for the data word.
+  - If a bit is set, the corresponding byte from the data word is written to the memory space.
+  - If a bit is cleared, the corresponding byte from the data word is not written to the memory space.
+  - Bit 20 corresponds to the byte at the lowest address in the data word.
+  - Bit 23 corresponds to the byte at the highest address in the data word.
+- The next highest bit of the instruction word (bit 19) is the write enable.
+  - If this bit is set, the write to the memory space is enabled according to the byte enable bits.
+  - If this bit is cleared, the write to the memory space is disabled completely.
+- The remaining 19 bits of the instruction word (bits 18-0) are the address to write the data word to in the indicated memory space.
+  - Writes to PCI BAR5 MMIO use byte addresses and are 32-bit word-aligned (all addresses are a multiple of four).
+  - Writes to PCI configuration space use register indices (not byte addresses).
+  - Writes to internal registers have various addressing modes depending on the
+    address:
+    - Writes below 0x1000 use byte addresses and are 32-bit word-aligned (all addresses are a multiple of four).
+    - Writes at or above 0x1000 use register indices (not byte addresses).
+- The configuration sequence is terminated by a write to the Option ROM flash address register (memory space 8).

 ## Reading and Writing Flash over PCIe